gsstudios/Guideline/pages/04.android/05.root/docs.md

         - docs
 ---

 Root is important to reach the full control of your device.
-It's necessary for certain apps like AFWall+, XPrivacyLUA etc. (later more)
+It's necessary for certain apps like AFWall+, XPrivacyLUA etc. (later more)<br>
 AFWall+ for example is using the iptables ([Wikipedia - link](https://en.wikipedia.org/wiki/Iptables)) which you can only change if your device is rooted.
 It's like the administrator of a software.

 You have to be very careful to use the right applications.
 Check the mantainer, date (how long is it available) and is it open source!
 A _root app_ also has full control over your device!
 Remember, when you install a _root app_.